SFPC/sfpc.github.io/darkmatters-spring2020.md

 When enrollment opens, we will prioritize applicants for the cohort.
 If we fill the cohort, we will open an additional auditing / independent study option.
 If you are intersted in auditing the class, please let us know in the application and we will contact you once the cohort is full.

 $975 (Cohort)
-* 8 weeks of 45 min weekly lecture videos
-* Access to readings and guides
 * First week orientation
 * Up to 1 hour office hours across the 10 weeks
 * Contribute to zine